<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • How long have they been in the industry and with what success?

-• If you can speak with someone on the phone or on a chat, consider asking some of the questions below, under Path 3, to help you figure out the strength of the program.
+• If you can speak with someone on the phone or chat, consider asking some of the questions below, under Path 3, to help you figure out the strength of the program

 Path 3: Individual Tutoring

 • Do they offer or evaluate practice tests (both the ACT and SAT) to determine which test is better for you?
 If so, how?
-(You want them to use the real SAT and the real ACT tests.)
-If not, reconsider this company, since you want to find someone who has your best interest in mind versus just convincing you to take the test that they know best.
+(You want them to use the real SAT and the real ACT.)
+If not, reconsider this company, since you want to find someone who has your best interest in mind versus just convincing you to take the test that they know best

 • Who are the tutors and what are their backgrounds?
 It is best if a certified English teacher is teaching the verbal portions and a certified math teacher is teaching the math sections because, after all, how many high school teachers are certified in both math and English?
-It can be done but is very rare.
+It can be done but it's very rare

 • For the math sections ask, “How are the SAT and ACT math sections similar and how are they different?”
-The answer to this question can be found in one of our previous blogs, so read it before you ask the question to see if they give you an accurate and detailed answer.
+The answer to this question can be found in one of our previous blogs, so read it before you ask the question to see if it gives you an accurate and detailed answer

 • If you have a student with an IEP or a 504 Plan, then ask specific questions about how they tutor students who receive extended time.
-You can even be specific as to your learning style and ask how they might alter their approach as a result.
+You can even be specific to your learning style and ask how they might alter their approach as a result

-There are some students who benefit greatly from individual tutoring, and it can be a wonderful experience as the best tutors focus on developing the whole student with the intention of building confidence and self-awareness through the process.
-If you plan on taking this route, then ask your network for recommendations.
+Some students benefit greatly from individual tutoring, and it can be a wonderful experience as the best tutors focus on developing the whole student to build confidence and self-awareness through the process.
+If you plan on taking this route, ask your network for recommendations.
 Word of mouth is most likely your best option when looking for a strong tutoring company.

 Path 4: Group Classes

 Group classes vary wildly in their offerings.
-Some classes are a “boot camp” style and take place in a single day over 4-8 hours.
+Some classes are a boot camp style and take place in a single day over four to eight hours.
 Many high schools or libraries will offer these types of classes on weekends.
 While they can be helpful for a general overview of the tests with some generic strategies, they are typically just that, an overview.

-For longer group classes/programs, make sure that the classes are separated by score ranges.
-In addition, if you think that yourself or your student does not do as well in group or class environments, then it’s most likely best to study individually, either through the online resources mentioned or with a private tutor.
+For longer group classes or programs, ensure that the classes are separated by score ranges.
+In addition, if you think that you or your student does not do as well in group or class environments, then it’s most likely best to study individually, either through the online resources mentioned or with a private tutor.

 Other Test Prep Considerations